thenbrent/chosen-for-wordpress/README.md

 This plugin implements the [Chosen jQuery Plugin](http://harvesthq.github.com/chosen/) for WordPress.

-Chosen makes long, unwieldy select boxes much more user-friendly.
+[Chosen](http://harvesthq.github.com/chosen/) makes long, unwieldy select boxes much more user-friendly.

-This plugin applies to any select box in your content.
-It only loads the library is a post in question includes a select box.
+This plugin applies Chosen to any select box in your post and page content.
+It only loads the Javascript if a post in question includes a select box.

-### Examples

 ### Installation